working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

 Here's some things to know about me that (hopefully) will shine through in the blog posts to come:

 1. I'm not a smart person, but I ain't no dumbass.
 I get by.
      - I make mistakes.
 A lot of them.
 Sometimes I choose to work inefficiently, sometimes I just don't know no better.
-     - I like for things to just work until the thing is dead, and it's time to fashion a replacement.
-I'm not trying to work harder than I have to, I'm a bit of a luddite, if it works then it works.
+I always reserve the right to be wrong, so take nothing here as gospel, think critically.
+If the content works for your situation, great!
      - I intend to spell everything out plainly in my writing.
 If it's an instructional, I'll put the exact tools I used, the steps I took, the commands I entered to arrive at the end state.
 If I don't, get at me, I'll do my best to update the content.
-     - Rarely if ever, will I be posting about something novel and new.
-I'm an iterator and collaborator, I recognise good things and modify them to my own purposes.
+     - I'm an iterator and collaborator, I recognise good things and modify them to my own purposes.
+Rarely if ever, will I be posting about something novel and new.
+I like for things to just work until the thing is dead, and it's time to fashion a replacement.
+I'm not trying to work harder than I have to, I'm a bit of a luddite, if it works then it works.
+It's the way of my people.
 2. I suffer from good intentions.
      - Sometimes my eyes are bigger than my stomach.
 I'll try my best to only write about things that are done, never teasing work to come.
 A lot of blogs on the internet read like sprints, highly active for a few years and then the author's attention moves on to other things.
 I'm only human and I'm planning to be one...
 3. It's all a work in progress, your inputs are welcomed.